“Miss Katharine, we are here.”

-Kat rolled away, aiming to get a better look at her assailant and instead heard footsteps limping down the hall toward her.
-She glanced to the side, spotting a familiar face coming down the hallway.
+Kat rolled away, aiming to get a better look at her assailant and instead heard footsteps coming down the hall toward her.
+She glanced to the side, spotting a familiar face.

 “Miss Katharine, are you alright?
 What happened?”
 Walter hurried to her.

 She glanced back in front of her to find an empty hall.